NeneWang/docs/docs/code/index.md

 - No more Easy Databases for me...
 - Bad for documentating Collections such as Udemy and Games.
 - Editing must be done from dev Computer
 - Slow deployment (Even if I had some code with me...)
--
+- Requires some setup to view the code (Althought you can even edit it with just git and some code editor)